unicef/publicgoods-toolkit/community.md

   A single person started the project, has maintained it all along, and either has not wanted to or has not been able to expand its developer base.
-(While this kind of open source project definitely exists, it is perhaps overrepresented in writings and public discussion about open source.)
+(While this kind of open-source project definitely exists, it is perhaps overrepresented in writings and public discussion about open source.)

 * [Bathwater](https://opentechstrategies.com/archetypes-files/open-source-archetypes-v2.pdf#section*.18)

-  A project whose source code has been published under an open source license, but which is now being ignored by its original authors.
+  A project whose source code has been published under an open-source license, but which is now being ignored by its original authors.
   The code was thrown over the wall, as the saying goes, and it is there for anyone else to pick up if they want.